 South Korea’s Inbee Park won gold in the women’s individual event.

-The International Olympic Committee (IOC) are confident this summer’s games will be “the most innovative ever organised”,and will rest on three fundamental principles.
+The International Olympic Committee (IOC) are confident the Tokyo games will be “the most innovative ever organised”,and will rest on three fundamental principles.

 - Striving for your personal best (achieving your personal best)